sdras/night-owl-vscode-theme/README.md

 ```

 The preview image is using [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer), a really cool extension that highlights matching brackets.
 This can help reduce unwanted errors.

+This is my first foray into creating a theme, so if you see something amiss, please feel free to [file an issue](https://github.com/sdras/night-owl-vscode-theme/issues)!
+I'm sure there are things I missed.

+This palette was inspired in part by [Material Palenight Theme](https://marketplace.visualstudio.com/items?itemName=whizkydee.material-palenight-theme).